The 20 Best Restaurants and Cafe with Vegetarian Menu in Kyoto

 Access: in Tenryu-ji temple garden

-Falafel garden is an Israeli café and restaurant that has been operating for 17 years in Kyoto, serving falafel foods which is loved by vegetarian and vegans.
-It is a quick service and a child friendly atmosphere.
+Falafel Garden is an Israeli café and restaurant that has been operating for 17 years in Kyoto, serving falafel foods which are loved by vegetarians and vegans.
+It is a quick service and a child-friendly atmosphere.
 An English menu is available.
 If you are not up to Japanese foods, why don’t you try falafel?

 Opening times: 11:00-21:30

 Access: 80 meters from Keihan Demachiyanagi station on Eiden line

 If you like or want to try tofu with a breathtaking traditional Japanese garden view, then you must go to Yudoufu Sagano in Arashiyama, Kyoto.

 Yudoufu is a dish where the tofu is cooked in hot water with a dashi and served in a pot.
 You can imagine how simple it is and how good the taste is as well.
 You can enjoy the soybean flavor and appreciate the best Japanese vegan cuisine.

 Opening times: 11:00-19:00, January 1st & Dec 30 and 31st & the 4th Wednesday and Thursday in July closed